alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 Function learned: a $$f(x)$$ of the form $$f(x) = ax + b$$ such that for every $$(x, y)$$, $$y$$ is close to
 $$f(x)$$.
 (To be precise, linear regression minimizes $$\sum (x,y) (y - f(x))^2$$)

 Suppose the points were in 3D space instead.
-We can still use linear regression.
-The "linear" in linear regression doesn't mean "forms a line", it's meant in the mathematical sense of the word.
+Linear regression still works, but in this case we're learning a 2D plane instead of a line.

 Image of points in 3D space.